 This idea of taking collagen with [fill-in-the-blank] tends to be a common question we field.
-It’s why we’ve written articles such as collagen and vitamin C and collagen with multivitamins.
+It’s why we’ve written articles to debunk the myths around collagen and vitamin C and offered guidance in taking collagen with multivitamins.

 We’re thankful to Frances for taking the time to send us this one:

 Can collagen peptides be taken with probiotics or GI supplements?